top of page

 • Take legal action to stop further distribution and seek damages.

-Outcome: The firm files for an injunction to prevent further use of its code and initiates arbitration.
+The firm files for an injunction to prevent further use of its code and initiates arbitration.
 The startup agrees to a settlement, pays a licensing fee, and issues a public apology.

 How to Decide: A Practical Framework